Please Read How You Can Help Keep the Encyclopedia Free

 Some arguments for permitting a right to abortion depend on denying rights to the fetus.
 Only persons have rights and fetuses, it is argued, are not yet persons (Tooley 1972).
 Yet while many arguments against abortion depend on the idea that the fetus has a right to life, not all arguments supporting legal abortion reject that right.
 Judith Jarvis Thomson (1971) argued that even if the fetus is a person with a right to life, there are limits on what the state can compel women who carry fetuses in their bodies to do.
 If women have rights over their own bodies, then they have rights not to have their bodies used by others against their will.
 The state has no right to force someone to donate use of her body to another person, even if that person is in extreme need.
-(In Thomson's famous example, a person is hooked up to a famous violinist, who will die if she withdraws her body's support.)
+(In Thomson's famous example, a person is hooked up to a famous violinist, who will die if she withdraws her body's support.
+While it might be virtuous to remain hooked up, Thomson argues that it is not required by morality.)
 Thomson's argument stresses bodily integrity and self-ownership, and argues that if we accept these premises we can only allow fetuses to use women's bodies with women's consent.
 Implicit in Thomson's argument is also a point about gender equality: since we do not in general compel people (i.e., women and men) to donate use of their bodies to others even in cases of extreme need, then why do we think we are justified in only compelling women?

 To view abortion only in terms of the freedom of individual choice or even as a clash of rights neglects a range of other relevant considerations.
 These include: the fact that women and only women get pregnant and bear children, that women earn less than men, that they are subjected to sexual violence, have little or no access to publicly provided day care, and that they have less familial or political decision-making power than men.
 Abortion is connected to other issues that need to be considered, especially the effects of unwanted pregnancies on the lives of women and children (Sherwin 1987).